To Be like Funes the Memorious

 Do not the history of literature and its reception rely in fact on the distortion of this literature?

 In Poland, any mention of Latin American literature immediately brings to mind its 1970s boom on the Polish market – a striking phenomenon that has underlined our notions about literature from that part of the world, at least among readers, even for those not old enough to remember that time.
-The phenomenal popularity of American, and in particular Spanish-language, literature (Brazil, with its Portuguese-language literature did also have an input, albeit less striking) that took place during that decade has been widely associated with the series of Ibero-American prose published by Wydawnictwo Literackie and Czytelnik but it was the former that proved more memorable, probably precisely because of this homogenous and graphically distinct series.1 It was during that decade that a host of writers and titles were put on the map for the Polish reader – in due course, they would become part of the ultimate canon.
-Polish readers were presented with texts by Julio Cortázar, Gabriel García Márquez, Mario Vargas Llosa, Jorge Luis Borges and Carlos Fuentes, to name only the five most high-profile writers.
+The phenomenal popularity of American, and in particular Spanish-language literature (Brazil, with its Portuguese-language literature did also have an effect, albeit less striking) that took place during that decade has been widely associated with the series of Ibero-American prose published by Wydawnictwo Literackie and Czytelnik but it was the former that proved more memorable, probably precisely because of this homogenous and graphically distinct series.1 It was during that decade that a host of writers and titles were put on the map for the Polish reader – in due course, they would become part of the ultimate canon.
+Polish readers were presented with texts by Julio Cortázar, Gabriel García Márquez, Mario Vargas Llosa, Jorge Luis Borges, and Carlos Fuentes, to name only the five most high-profile writers.
 Ever since, these five have been consistently on sale in Poland and even if their books disappeared for a while from bookshops, sooner or later they would reappear.
 During the 1990s, the Muza publishing house brought back many of these titles, Borges came to have a tasteful collection courtesy of the publisher Prószyński i spółka, Vargas Llosa made a triumphant comeback in the colorful series by Znak, and Fuentes found a home at Świat Książki.

-Notwithstanding the fact that hundreds of other translated works of Latin American authors have been published in Poland for decades, the classical literary corps can be traced back precisely to the 1970s boom – with but a few exceptions.
-Isabel Allende was to achieve major stardom in Latin American literature, starting with her début House of Spirits – first published in 1982, but only in 1996 in Poland – as was the very readable Paulo Coelho, author of The Alchemist, also on the Polish market since the mid-1990s.
+Notwithstanding the fact that hundreds of other translated works of Latin American authors have been published in Poland for decades, the classic literary corps can be traced back precisely to the 1970s boom – with but a few exceptions.
+Isabel Allende was to achieve major stardom in Latin American literature, starting with her debut House of Spirits – first published in 1982, but only in 1996 in Poland – as was the very readable Paulo Coelho, author of The Alchemist, also on the Polish market since the mid-1990s.
 Pre-2000, the Chilean writer Roberto Bolaño, whose novels include The Savage Detectives, albeit his case is quite different from that of the previous two: Bolaño received considerable media exposure and became a household name among Polish readers but, if truth be told, they were not so very numerous at all, and the print runs of his books – very small.

 To sum up: the corps of the Latin American classics in Poland consists of a few veteran megastars, with a small additional sprinkling of “commercial” artists, and the bigger picture is supplemented by a number of more or less readable, but not very recognizable authors.
 What is interesting is that when we take a closer look at what the Polish reader associates with the literature of this region, only one aspect stands out: magical realism.
 If one follows online comments and opinions, one will soon find comments like “I like / don’t like Latin American prose, because it is such and such,” with reference to its particular characteristics.
 This is quite surprising even for someone who may only be acquainted with the five greats of Latin American literature.
-For what do Vargas Llosa, Borges, Fuentes and García Márquez have in common?
+For what do Vargas Llosa, Borges, Fuentes, and García Márquez have in common?
 Perhaps, if one were to ponder this for a while, some similarity might be found – but following this principle, one could find links between any two writers at all, especially, if they had been writing during the same era.
 The gist is that, for the Polish reader, what characterizes Latin American prose is a single aesthetic: magical realism.

 There is no scope here to analyze what exactly magical realism is;2 let us treat the term as it is understood colloquially – not as a concrete trend of world literature but as a sui generis aesthetic, in which the realism of the world represented combines with supernatural elements, as in a fairytale.
 The great hold that this aesthetic has acquired over readers’ awareness can be directly attributed to the phenomenal success of One Hundred Years of Solitude by Gabriel García Márquez; although historians of literature are not given to compiling Top 10 rankings, there is always only one winner in a boom.
 Ever since the Columbian writer’s novel first came out five decades ago, it has enjoyed enormous popularity both in strictly commercial terms and among critics.
-Although for literary experts and researchers, One Hundred Years of Solitude represents the culmination of magical realism, the peak (and previously, after all, there had been Asturias, Carpentier and Rulfo), it is a veritable beginning in terms of popular reception.
+Although for literary experts and researchers, One Hundred Years of Solitude represents the culmination of magical realism, the peak (and previously, after all, there had been Asturias, Carpentier, and Rulfo), it is a veritable beginning in terms of popular reception.
 The success of the novel encouraged many who followed in its footsteps, their pioneer – probably Isabel Allende.
 She was followed by plenty more writers, both male and female, who explored the image of a magical Latin America, where fierce romance is pursued under palm trees, in a country ruled by a cruel dictator, as if in a fairytale.3

 This in itself has been an interesting as well as paradoxical phenomenon: the immense wealth and diversity of the literary boom that involved a veritable explosion of talent and creativity from Mexico to Chile has been reduced to this apparent common denominator of magical exoticism.
 Paradoxical – because the writers who contributed to the new Latin American novel that brought about the boom differed in almost every aspect, apart from one: each wanted to get away from a stereotypical image of his country and region.
-From the nineteenth century through the first decades of the next century, Latinos wrote about their part of America following quite rigidly realistic forms, focusing above all on the typical: climate, the natural environment, and social and class conditioning.
+From the 19th century through the first decades of the next century, Latinos wrote about their part of America following quite rigidly realistic forms, focusing above all on the typical: climate, the natural environment, and social and class conditioning.
 Not only did the new writers revolutionize the form but also and especially so, the image of the described world – only for the stereotype to return in greater force during their lifetime.
-The world wanted to see Latin America as exotic, possessed of spectacular landscapes and great passions and somewhat at odds with the commonsensical realism of the Western world – Europe and the USA.
+The world wanted to see Latin America as exotic, possessed of spectacular landscapes and great passions and somewhat at odds with the common-sensical realism of the Western world – Europe and the USA.

-For – and this is an important proviso – such a perception is not a Polish prerogative but is in fact one that prevails generally, as can be seen from, for example, the actions of the young Latin writers of the 1990s, such as the acclaimed manifesto anthology McOndo or the Mexican group Crack.4 What these had in common was the desire to return to the exquisite literature of the halcyon years and a distaste for “banana literature” – as it was dubbed in Mexico – a simplified vision of America interwoven with banal miracles.
+For – and this is an important proviso – such a perception is not a Polish prerogative but is, in fact, one that prevails generally, as can be seen from, for example, the actions of the young Latin writers of the 1990s, such as the acclaimed manifesto anthology McOndo or the Mexican group Crack.4 What these had in common was the desire to return to the exquisite literature of the halcyon years and a distaste for “banana literature” – as it was dubbed in Mexico – a simplified vision of America interwoven with banal miracles.
 Today, when almost three decades have passed since these actions, the-then Young Angry ones have gone grey – but also have clocked up a sizeable bibliography.
-Now we know that – just as was true about the great writers of the boom time – there are more ways in which they are different than they are similar, but they do have that in common: their dislike of clichéd magical realism.
+Now we know that – just as was true about the great writers of the boom time – there are more ways in which they are different than they are similar, but they do have this in common: their dislike of clichéd magical realism.

 The general perception has not, however, varied: we still view Latin America though Allende’s glasses.
-It is difficult not to note a postcolonial stance in this: the “banana literature” supplies us with an image of Latin America that we are already familiar with and that suits us well.
+It is difficult not to note a post-colonial stance in this: the “banana literature” supplies us with an image of Latin America that we are already familiar with and that suits us well.
 In keeping with the general stereotype, derived from past centuries, this is an exotic region – read: clearly very different – with a hot climate and exuberant fauna and flora, politically unstable, with a penchant for Ruritanian dictators, backward lands whose inhabitants are noted for violence and passionate inclination.